kczulko/nixos-config/README.md

 ## Shenanigans

 There are some issues when obtaining `agenix` secret for an entry which is not a file.
-Pure mode flakes evaluation does not allow to e.g. check for OS paths existence, so e.g. `builtins.pathExists` evaluates to `false`.
+Pure mode flakes evaluation does not allow to e.g. check for OS paths existence, so e.g. `builtins.pathExists` evaluates to `false` for a pure mode.
-This is in general the reason why `--impure` is used.
+This is in general the reason why `--impure` is used here.
 Moreover, adding new secret and assigning it to a `string` field, may throw an error due to absence of a newly added secret file.
-Therefore following guards were added here:
+Therefore following guards were added:

 ```nix
 let